Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 What is Cross Join?

-So what a cross join do and how do I write that query?
-First, let’s write the query, we look at that output and then we’ll decide what cross join is going to do.
+So what does a cross join do and how do I write that query?
+First, let’s write the query, then we'll examine the output, and finally, we’ll discuss what a cross join is going to do.

 SELECT StudentName, Gender, UniversityName